didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## What is the learning tax approach ?

-In the previous article of this series, we showed three main approaches to learn while working: Learning by experience only, Learning on personal time and Learning on company time.
+In the previous article of this series, we showed three main approaches to learn while working: *Learning by experience only*, *Learning on personal time* and *Learning on company time*.

 For me, learning on company time was the ideal approach given my personal situation.
 I wanted to spend as much time as I could with my family and spend time working on my side project while continuing to learn and grow in my career.
 The only problem was that I felt like using company time to learn instead of delivering value wasn't fair to my employer.